neuronflow/BraTS-Toolkit/README.md

 ## Brats Segmentor
 BraTS Segmentor enables orchestration of BraTS brain tumor segmentation algorithms for generation of fully-automated segmentations.
-For segmentation your files should be `preprocessed`, meaning they should be co-registered and skullstripped in SRI-24 space.
+For segmentation, your files should be `preprocessed`, meaning they should be co-registered and skullstripped in SRI-24 space.
 You can preprocess your files using [BrainLes preprocessing](https://github.com/BrainLesion/preprocessing) (recommended) or the deprecated preprocessor of BraTS Toolkit (see below).

 ### Python package
 Please have a look at `1_segmentation.py` in this repository for a demo application.

 ### Command Line Interface (CLI)
-Type `brats-segment -h` after installing the python package to see available options.
+Type `brats-segment -h` after installing the Python package to see available options.

 ## Brats Fusionator
 BraTS Fusionator can combine the resulting candidate segmentations into consensus segmentations using fusion methods such as majority voting and iterative SIMPLE fusion.